Daij-Djan/DDUtils/README.md

 ######ui-related:
 <ul>
+<li><b>UIImage+AssertNamed [ios]</b> - Helper that swizzles imageNamed and assert the image can be found!
+This is meant to be used during development only

 <li><b>DDImage+Masked [ios+osx]</b> - Category for both UIImage and NSImage that simplifies masking one image with another one.
 (It hides all the 'annoying ;)' CoreGraphics code)

 <li><b>DDRectUtilities [ios+osx]</b> - Utility class with useful scaling/placement methods for CGRects